nanogchen/nanogchen/README.md

 ## Hi I'm Guang Chen

-I hold a PhD in Materials Science and am interested in computational chemistry and physics of soft condensed matters, and especially love computational science.
+I hold a PhD in Materials Science and am interested in computational chemistry and physics of soft condensed matters.
 Here, I share the code developed in my research and hope it will be helpful to the community:
 - continuum mechanics using finite element or meshfree (RKPM) for elasticity, viscoelasticity, and viscoplasticity
 - recurrent neural networks for history-dependent materials